hchyang/PSiTE/README.md

 in the website for downloading).
 The download option can be found in the menu by first clicking 'Find Designs' and then 'SureSelect DNA', followed by clicking 'Agilent Catalog Designs'.
-To obtain a FASTA file from the downloaded TXT file, user can use the script probe2fa.py provided in our CSiTE package (under directory wes/util/).
+To obtain a FASTA file from the downloaded TXT file, user can use the script probe2fa.py provided in our PSiTE package (under directory wes/util/).
 We provide an example probe file wes/example/S03723314_Probes.fa.gz for users (need extration before using).
 Check the [wes/example/README.md](wes/example/README.md) file for details.